-Press Release – Spirit of America Donates Dental & Medical Equipment, Recognized by US Embassy Vietnam
+Press release – Spirit of America donates dental and medical equipment, recognized by US Embassy Vietnam

 On January 13, the citizen service organization Spirit of America, in collaboration with Ambassador Kritenbrink and the Defense Attaché’s office from US Embassy-Hanoi, presented a dental chair and related medical equipment funded by the American people to the Vietnam Veterans Association’s Friendship Village.
 Donated in recognition of the 25th anniversary of the normalization of relations between the two countries, the equipment supports the important work being conducted at Friendship Village to address the impacts of the Vietnam War by caring for veterans and disabled youth.
 Twenty-five years ago, both nations committed to face the legacies of war together.
 Today, Vietnam and America are trusted partners with a friendship grounded in mutual respect.
 Nothing has advanced the bilateral relationship more than cooperation on that shared legacy.